 Some people will choose the private sector.
 This is an expensive choice, though it means that treatment can be accessed faster, with the patient also having more choice.
 For those that can afford the private sector, it can have excellent effects.

-We have an article that looks at this choice in further detail [construction].
+We have an article that looks at this choice in further detail.
 In this article, we will be focusing on the treatment provided by the NHS in the public sector, as this will be relevant to most people.
-We do have information however for those seeking help in the private sector [construction].
+We do have generic information however for those seeking help either through the NHS or the private sector.

 Where to Begin?